matrix-org/matrix-spec-proposals/proposals/2403-knock.md

       has been banned from the room, has already knocked on the room, is invited to the room or if they are already in the room.
     - Knocks are not restricted by power level like invites are.
 The `join_rules` are already used to enforce whether someone can or cannot knock.
+However, power level rules do apply when approving or denying the knock, as discussed in the Membership Changes section below.

 Additionally, note that redactions of knock events are not a concern, as `membership` keys are excluded from being redacted as defined by all current room versions.